 Cephalexin Vs. Doxycycline: Which Is More Effective In Treating Acne?

 While cephalexin is a relatively new drug, doxycycline has been the go-to medication for a while.
-One may consider switching to cephalexin as it is getting popular for treating acne.
-But you must weigh the pros and cons of each medication before committing to any.
-You may consider the following factors.
+Before committing to any medication, the following factors may be considered:

 - Use And Applicability